ktiyab/tiny-gae-gce-scheduler-skeleton/README.md

 # tiny-gae-gce-scheduler-skeleton

+Warning: This is an POC wich will be ameliorate

 T2GSK is a tiny GAE scheduler with purpose to reduce cost of scheduling jobs in GCP.

 T2GSK is based on Google App Engine (GAE), Google Datastore (GD) and Google Compute Engine (GCE).